morganmueller/Internet-Geographies/weeks/week_02.md

     * Anything from last week that you'd like to have a refresher on?
 * Small Assignment discussion and mini-presentations - __20 minutes__
     * Some main themes people picked up on from the assignment
-    * 3 -5 people share screens and give a <4 minute description of their observations
+    * 3 to 5 people share screens and give a < 4 minute description of their observations
 * Presentation/Reading Discussion - __60 minutes__
     * Tubes & Infrastructure
+    * Situated knowledge in relation to infrastructure
     * 60 Hudson St. Mini Documentary
 *  Brief Introduction to Javascript (not in observable) - __20 minutes__
-    * Thinking about Space in relation to us
-    * Setting up an environment
+    * Setting up an environment (code editors)
     * Variables, data types, functions, more
-    * VScode & Sublime text
-* Project 1 Assigned & Discussed - __10 minutes__
+* Ending Statements -  __4ish minutes__
+    * Next Monday's discussion leads assigned

 ## Assigned (**Due Next Monday**)
 * **READING**